puppetlabs/bolt/documentation/writing_yaml_plans.md

 The `steps` key is an array of step objects, each of which corresponds to a specific action to take.

 When the plan runs, each step is executed in order.
-By default, if a step fails the plan halts execution and raises an error containing the result of the step that failed.
+If a step fails the plan halts execution and raises an error containing the result of the step that failed.

 ### Message step

 Use a `message` step to print a message.
-This will print a message to standard out (stdout) when using the `human` output format, and print to standard error (stderr) when using the `json` output format.
+The step prints a message to standard out (stdout) when using the `human` output format, and prints to standard error (stderr) when using the `json` output format.

 Message steps support the following keys: